YenChengLai/Automation/README.md

 ### Update CSV

 ***Prerequisites*** <br/>
-You need to have the SiteAnalytics_AssetAccess_test.csv file under the destination Azure Blob Storage container.
+You need to have the SiteAnalytics_AssetAccess_test.csv and waopendata_api_access_key.json files under the destination Azure Blob Storage container.

 1. Execute metadataFromAPI.py to retrieve the latest Metadata and generate an excel file (MetadataFromAPI_py.xlsx) to Azure data storage.
 2. Execute metricVisualization.py, which will generate two new csv files (Metric3.csv and Metric4.csv) and also update the one in Azure.